Anne de Joyeuse: Residence

 When residing in Paris in his youth, Joyeuse and his brothers were able to stay at a hôtel (a city residence for wealthy or noble men) owned by his maternal family, the Bouchage on the rue du Coq.
 After entering royal favour, Joyeuse desired his own hôtel and rented one known as the Cygne blanc on the rue Saint-Honoré from a merchant for the expensive sum of 1200 livres a month from 1580.
 The king did not feel such accommodation was sufficient for a favourite of Joyeuse's standing, and purchased for him the hôtel de La Marck in June 1582 for 45,000 livres.
 This residence was conveniently close to the Louvre, only two streets away and allowed him to begin hosting his own fidelity network in Paris.
 Joyeuse would not need to rely on this residence alone for his proximity to the Louvre, as alongside Épernon he would enjoy lodgings inside the Louvre itself after becoming premier gentilhomme de la chambre (First Gentleman of the Chamber).

 Health

 Joyeuse would lead a sickly life, regularly beguiled by Tertian Fever.
-This would particularly beguile him during 1583 to the point he was unable to travel to Normandie for the holding of the provincial Estates.
+This would particularly beguile him during 1583 to the point he was unable to travel to Normandy for the holding of the provincial Estates.
 Alongside Tertian fever he was also subject to Sciatica for which the king's doctor Miron advised a treatment program of bathing.
 Alongside these health problems, he also suffered a kick from a horse in April 1585 and had his jaw shattered by an arquebus at the siege of La Fère in 1580.
 The various health problems that afflicted him often formed the subject of the letters he wrote to his most frequent correspondent, his maternal grandmother the comtesse du Bouchage.